TerrySimBar/web_scrape_challenge/README.md

 ---

-- The average atmospheric pressure bar graph is analyzed and checked with code, and then two statements are printed to tell the months with the lowest and highest atmospheric pressure.
+- The average atmospheric pressure bar graph is analyzed visually and checked with code, and then two statements are printed to tell the months with the lowest and highest atmospheric pressure.
 <img src = "Images/prssr_stmnt.png" width="800"/>
 <br>
 <br>